The Last Ad Layer

 The Chatbot Migration

 But someone has to pay for inference.
-Every query costs money — AI isn’t free the way search pretended to be.
+Every query costs money.
+AI was never free the way search pretended to be.
 OpenAI’s inference costs hit $8.4 billion in 2025 and are projected to reach $14 billion in 2026.
-The company is forecasting a $25 billion cash burn this year.
-Against that, they’re targeting $1 billion in ad revenue from free users — less than 7% of their inference bill.
+The company’s own projections show $25 billion in cumulative cash burn by 2030.
+Against that, they’re targeting $1 billion in ad revenue from free users, less than 7% of their inference bill.
 They launched ads in ChatGPT on February 9.

 The ad layer is following people into the chatbot.
-And the gap between what ads need to earn and what they currently earn guarantees that the pressure to extract more from every query will only increase.
+The gap between what ads need to earn and what they currently earn guarantees that the pressure to extract more from every query will only increase.

 The Fork

-This is the moment that determines the next decade of the internet.
-The ad layer that gets installed inside AI chatbots will shape how billions of people discover products, services, and expertise.
-There are two paths.
+The ad layer that gets installed inside chatbots will shape how billions of people discover products, services, and expertise.

 Path one: keywords again.
-Take the existing ad infrastructure — keyword matching, category taxonomies, opaque auction mechanics — and bolt it onto chatbot conversations.
+Bolt existing ad infrastructure onto chatbot conversations.
 This is what’s happening now.
-OpenAI’s ad system is closed.
-Nobody outside the company can verify how ads are targeted, priced, or selected.
-Conversational queries don’t map to keywords — they’re paragraphs, not strings.
+OpenAI’s ad system is closed and unverifiable.
+Conversational queries don’t map to keywords.
+They’re full paragraphs.
 Cramming them into keyword resolution destroys the signal.

 Path two: match problems to expertise.
 A conversational query has a precise meaning in the vector space where AI models represent language.
-Rock climbing finger pulley injury rehabilitation and pelvic floor exercises after C-section are far apart in that space.
-An ad auction that scores by proximity between the query’s meaning and the advertiser’s declared expertise can connect people to the right specialist without forcing unrelated businesses to bid against each other.
+An ad auction that scores by proximity between the query’s meaning and the advertiser’s declared expertise connects people to the right specialist without forcing unrelated businesses to bid against each other.

 Matching by Meaning

-Every modern AI model converts text into coordinates — high-dimensional vectors called embeddings that capture semantic meaning.
+Every modern AI model converts text into high-dimensional vectors called embeddings.
 Similar concepts land near each other.
 Dissimilar concepts land far apart.
-This is how chatbots understand language.
-It’s already running at scale, billions of times a day.
+This is already running at scale, billions of times a day.

-A person who asks a chatbot I need a financial planner who understands freelance translation income gets matched to someone who actually does that — not the highest bidder on “financial planning.”
-The targeting comes from the geometry of meaning, not from surveillance, not from cookies, not from behavioral profiles.
+A person who asks a chatbot I need a financial planner who understands freelance translation income gets matched to someone who actually does that.
+The targeting comes from the geometry of meaning, from the query itself.
 The person stated what they need.
 The auction connects them to it.

 The Trust Chain

 The math is published.
-The implementation is not the hard part.
-Trust is — and trust is a chain.
+The implementation is straightforward.
+Trust is the hard part, and trust is a chain.
 Every link has to hold.

-If a single company controls the ad auction inside a chatbot — sets the scoring function, runs the embedding model, determines who wins, decides how results appear — then users and advertisers are back where they started.
+If a single company controls the ad auction inside a chatbot (sets the scoring function, runs the embedding model, determines who wins, decides how results appear) then users and advertisers are back where they started.
 Trusting the platform.
 Hoping it’s fair.
 Unable to verify.
 This is Google’s current model.
 It works for Google.
-It doesn’t work for anyone else.
+It fails everyone else.

 The alternative is a chain of trust where every link is verifiable:

 Link one: verifiable intent matching.
 Open-weight embedding models like Nomic, BGE, and GTE are publicly available.
 Anyone can run the same model on the same text and get the same coordinates.
-No one has to trust the exchange to convert text to meaning correctly — you can check it yourself.
+You can check the exchange’s work yourself.

 Link two: verifiable auction execution.
-Trusted execution environments — hardware enclaves that prove a specific piece of code ran unmodified.
+Trusted execution environments are hardware enclaves that prove a specific piece of code ran unmodified.
 AWS Nitro Enclaves, Intel SGX, and others let an exchange publish its auction code and then prove, cryptographically, that the published code is what actually processed the bid.
-Not “trust us.”
-Verify it.
+Verify it yourself.
 One ad exchange already runs this way, with the code open-sourced.
 The infrastructure exists and is in production.

 Link three: presentation that respects the user.
 The first two links guarantee that the right match was found honestly.
 The third determines whether the user experiences it as help or as noise.
-When a chatbot conversation surfaces a relevant expert, the UX should present it as a suggestion — a climbing PT who specializes in finger pulley injuries is available in your area — not as a banner ad crammed into the response.
+When a chatbot conversation surfaces a relevant expert, the UX should present it as a suggestion: a climbing PT who specializes in finger pulley injuries is available in your area.
 The difference is whether the system treats the user as someone to connect or someone to sell to.
-Labeled clearly, offered at the right moment, relevant to what the person actually asked — that’s introduction, not interruption.
+Labeled clearly, offered at the right moment, relevant to what the person actually asked.
+That’s introduction.
 If the first two links work and the third one fails, the user still feels sold to, and trust collapses regardless of how clean the auction was.

 Break any link and you’re back to the same extractive ad layer wearing a new interface.
 Hold all three and you have an open protocol for advertising.